bryanlougheed/orbitalthebox/README.md

 The GPL license is permissive but please be reasonable.

 ## List of functions
 Each function is has help documentation that you can access using the standard python `?` command.
+More functions will follow as I bug test them in python.

 `getlaskar2004()`
 `getlaskar2010()`